Miruku-app/Docs/reference/custom-command-examples.md

 > By **Timcampy#5636**

-With YAGPDB's database system, I made a command to have users count from 0 and keep counting to the next number.
+With Miruku's database system, I made a command to have users count from 0 and keep counting to the next number.
 Relatively simple command that involves database and type conversion.&#x20;

 Trigger type: `Regex` Trigger: `\A`